LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ~~~
 {: .output}

-and then make a duplicate of each row with thsi new author column at the end.
+and then make a duplicate of each row with this new author column at the end.
 If a book has three authors the new dataframe will have three rows for that book entry, one for each author.

 ~~~
 s = articles_df.Authors.map(lambda x: x.split('|')).apply(pd.Series).unstack()